Dhegedis/Dhegedis/README.md

 #### Certifications, Certificates, and Degrees
 After looking over the 3 links, I think that the one that interested me the most was the Cisco certificate.
 Also, after looking at the Tri-C certificates.
 I noticed that we also have classes for a Cisco short term certificate which is interesting to me as well.
 #### Industry Associations and Student Organizations
+An Organization that would be useful for me on my resume would be the Phi Thetta Kappa Organization.
+They would be beneficial because they are an hours program so employers might look at this and see that and possibly consider me over other people.
 ### Computer Architecture
 #### CPU
 #### Gates and Circuits